cntehang/ng-config-service/docs/design.md

 To make it simple, there are onlyh two public API: `load` to load configuraiton data and `get` to get a configuration value for a specific key.

+To support AOT compilation, the configuration data path has to be provided during build time.

 ## Design

-The runtime configuration implmentation has two parts: a configuration service that loads configuration data and let others to get configuration settings, a provider initializes the configuration service during the Angular application boot process.
+The runtime configuration implmentation has two parts: 1) a configuration service that loads configuration data and let others to get configuration settings, and 2) a provider initializes the configuration service during the Angular application boot process.

 ### Configuration Data URL

 The configuration file is one kind of application asset.
-A good place should be the `src/assets/config` folder -- this is the default configuration data URL.
+The location should be ignored by the compiler and is available in runtime.
+The `src/assets/config/config.json` is used as the default configuration data URL.

 It's possbile to specify a configuration file path or a backend API URL to get the configuration data.
+The `InjectionToken` allows one to define a string value that can be opitonally injected to the configuration service.

 ### Configuration Service

 The configuration service uses HTTP(S) protocol to get the configuration file and initialize the configuration settings.
 The configuration service should be a singlton created by the root injector。It has an `load` method that is called by a DI provider to load the configuration file.
+To make it simple, only one method, i.e., `get<T>(key: string): T | undefined` is defined to get configuration settings.

 ### Configuration Service Provider